cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 If any of your trees measure 19 inches or more in diameter, they are protected and require a [Tree Ordinance Review Application]({{ site.baseurl }}/assets/applications-and-forms/tree_permit.pdf) before you start construction.
 You will also need to pay an additional fee.

-You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.
-[Learn more about protected trees and construction requirements](/residential/residential-toolkit/building-near-a-tree/).
+You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.&nbsp;[Learn more about protected trees and construction requirements](/residential/residential-toolkit/building-near-a-tree/).

 ### Make sure you can get a permit